 Ventilate as best you can -- vent fan, ordinary fans blowing the fumes away from the area, open windows, etc. Breathing bleach fumes isn't the best thing you can do.

 For this job I use a product called X-14.
 It's available a groceries.
 Depending on how long you've let the mildew grow, it may take two or three applications, but one usually does it for me.

 Sealing the Grout

 Sealing the grout prevents stuff soaking into it that nurtures mildew.
 If your tile was installed by a competent installer it was sealed originally, but the sealer typically lasts only about 3-5 years.
 Sealers vary widely in quality.
-Aqua Mix Sealer's Choice is a good sealer.
-You can get it from Amazon.
-It's expensive, but how often do you want to do this job?
-Aqua Mix Pro-Solv is good too and may last longer, but it's solvent based.
-Sealer's Choice is water based.
+This is a good sealer.
 If you apply it (tediously) only to the grout lines with a small brush you need a lot less sealer.
 You can apply it to the entire surface, let it soak in for five minutes and buff it off the tiles.
-This is quicker and easier but it takes a lot more and this stuff is expensive.
+This is quicker and easier but it takes a lot more and this stuff is a little expensive.